Simultaneous 3D Object Segmentation and 6-DOF Pose Estimation: OUR MULTI-TASK NETWORK

 The composition of the multi-task loss for training the three branches can be denoted as Eq.~\ref{multitaskloss}:

-Here, the terms of $\mathcal{L}_{seg}(p,p^*)$ represents the segmentation loss, $p$ and $p^*$ are the predicted class probability and ground-truth label respectively, which is trained by cross entropy loss.
-Specifically, we do a binary classification due to all of the used datasets include single class objects in each testing scene.
-The terms of $p^*\mathcal{L}_{reg}(x,x^*)$ represents the regression loss of the control points, $p^*$ here means the regression loss is activated only for positive class.
-We use SmoothL1 loss to train the regression.
-The term of $p^*\mathcal{L}_{conf}$ represents the confidence loss for evaluating the accuracy of the control points prediction.
-The confidence loss is only valid for positive class, where the confidence score function is denoted as Eq.~\ref{scorefunction}:
+Here, the terms of $\mathcal{L}_{cls}(p,p^*)$ represents the classification loss, $p$ and $p^*$ are the predicted class probability and ground-truth label respectively, which is trained by cross entropy.
+Specially, we do a binary classification due to all of the used datasets include single class objects in each testing scene.
+The terms of $p^*\mathcal{L}_{offset}(x,x^*)$ represents the regression loss of the control points, $p^*$ here means the regression loss is activated only for positive class.
+In the actual, we predict the offset from the keypoints to the 9 control points, which is composed of the 8 corners and 1 center point of the 3D bounding box.
+We use SmoothL1 loss to train the offset.
+The term of $p^*\mathcal{L}_{confidence}$ represents the confidence loss for evaluating the accuracy of the control points prediction, where the label of the confidence is generated on the fly.
+The confidence loss is also valid for positive class.
+We use the same confidence score function as \cite{Seamless}, where the score function is denoted as Eq.~\ref{scorefunction}:

 Here, $d_{3D}(x)$ represents the mean 3D distance from the predicted offsets to the groundtruth offsets.
 In our case, the term of $d_{th}$ is set as $0.06m$ to cut-off the monotonically linear function, the sharpness parameter $\alpha=2$.
 We use the mean-square loss to train the confidence prediction.
+Specially, we further compute the term of $1-\frac{d_{3D}(x)}{d_{th}}$ as the actually used confidence score, which is in the range of $[0,1]$.
+We set $\lambda_1$, $\lambda_2$ and $\lambda_3$ simply to $1.0,1.0,5.0$ respectively.